 1. Carefully Choose Your Direct Mail Fundraising Audience

 There are two distinct types of direct mail fundraising depending on the audience you're reaching out to: housefile and prospecting.

-[Image text — Prospecting mail is cold outreach sent to prospective new donors or those who haven’t given in a long time.]
+Compare housefile mail to prospecting mail, which is cold outreach sent to prospective new donors, or lapsed donors who haven’t given in a long time.

 Because housefile mail tends to have a better ROI, we recommend that all nonprofits have a housefile mail strategy incorporated into their overarching fundraising strategy for the year.